• Skip to main content

 Check your quiche at about 20 minutes to ensure the crust isn’t getting too brown.
 Cover the edges loosely with a small piece of foil if it is.

-To make this recipe ahead, make and bake the quiche as directed, cool it, cover, and refrigerate.
+To make this recipe ahead, make and bake the quiche as directed, cool it, cover it, and refrigerate.
 When reheating, loosely cover with foil and heat in a 325-degree oven for about 20 minutes.

-Cover tightly with plastic wrap or foil and freeze for up to 2 months.
-Then, allow the quiche to thaw overnight in the refrigerator and reheat.
+To freeze a baked quiche, cover it tightly with plastic wrap or foil and freeze for up to two months.
+Then, allow it to thaw overnight in the refrigerator and reheat.

 Nutrition